What is abstract universality?

 Today, we are confronted with two major problems.

 Serious consideration of the revolutionary literature and experience, and thus the question of political commitment, could stimulate discussion around identifying the contradiction between these political principles and colonial policies.
 Reanimating the revolutionary experience – readings its texts, recovering its language – is never a futile endeavor.
 The declarations of independence were not made against this language or vocabulary, but against that of Vichy.
-Initially, Mamadiou Diouf upheld this universalist horizon:
+At least at first, Mamadiou Diouf upheld this universalist horizon:

 Political conflictualities are foreclosed, in lieu of a defense of the West against the East.
 However, what’s needed is a defense of the freedom of conscious action, and the freedom of thought to rediscover a common space.
 Of course, this does not resolve social inequalities, because politics is not exhausted by right, and universality comprises both right and the utopian horizon.
 Between the two lies the gritty reality of struggles.